-Observer coverage of the trawl fisheries in the SPRFMO Area has historically been high (70 - 100% of tows observed per year).
+Observer coverage of the trawl fisheries in the SPRFMO Area has historically been high (70-100% of tows observed per year).
 New Zealand observers are present on about 10% of bottom line fishing trips by New Zealand vessels and typically observe 10-15% of all line sets each year.

-Over the last five years, ten seabird captures have been observed on New Zealand vessels: four seabirds (all alive) in bottom line fisheries, and six seabirds (all alive) in bottom trawl fisheries.
-(Table 13).
+Over the last five years, eight seabird captures have been observed on New Zealand vessels: four seabirds (all alive) in bottom line fisheries, and four seabirds (all alive) in trawl fisheries (Table 17).
 Species identification of some of the reports is being confirmed by expert analysis and may change.

-In relation to other species of concern as specified in Annex 14 of CMM 02-2017, observers reported 50 kg of porbeagle shark (Lamna nasus) in 2015 from the Challenger area.
+In relation to other species of concern as specified in Annex 14 of CMM 02-2020, observers reported the capture of 50 kg of porbeagle shark (Lamna nasus) in 2015 from the Challenger area.
 No information on the number of individuals or the life status is available.